ROS-Force/NavCAM-Contest/catkin_ws/src/object_detection/README.md

 # Object Detection

 This package performs detection and tracking of several objects using two distict models, the state of the art You Only Look Once (YOLO) and DeepLab deep learning model.
+We also use [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) algorithm to estimate humans position.

 ## Yolo Model